-One widely researched and relevant SR approach for at-risk intervention is Self-Regulated Strategy Development (SRSD; Harris et al., 2015).
-It embeds self-monitoring and goal setting instruction within academic cognitive strategy instruction.
-What Works Clearinghouse (WWC, 2017) conducted a systematic review of SRSD.
-Their conclusion was that SRSD has potentially positive effects on the writing achievement of students with learning disabilities.
-Graham and Harris (1989) isolated effects of SR (self-assessment and goal setting without GM) within SRSD by randomly assigning students with learning disabilities to receive SRSD's writing cognitive strategies with versus without SR. Results indicated that SR did not augment the effects of academic strategy instruction on writing performance.
+One widely researched and relevant selfregulated-learning (SR) approach for at-risk intervention is Self-Regulated Strategy Development (SRSD; Harris et al., 2015).
+It embeds self-monitoring and goal-setting instruction within academic cognitive strategy instruction.
+The What Works Clearinghouse (WWC; 2017) conducted a systematic review of SRSD.
+Its conclusion was that SRSD has potentially positive effects on the writing achievement of students with learning disabilities.
+Graham and Harris (1989) isolated effects of SR (self-assessment and goal setting without growth-mindset instruction) within SRSD by randomly assigning students with learning disabilities to receive SRSD's writing cognitive strategies with versus without SR. Results indicated that SR did not augment the effects of academic strategy instruction on writing performance.
 In fact, mean differences favored the condition without SR.

-In mathematics, we located three single-case design SRSD studies involving students with or at-risk for learning disabilities.
-Case et al. (1992) demonstrated improvement on simple word problems involving addition and subtraction among four fifth- and sixth-grade graders.
-Cuenca-Carlino et al. (2016) showed a functional relation between SRSD and four middle-school students' multi-step equation solving within word problems.
+In mathematics, we located three singlecase-design SRSD studies involving students with or at-risk for learning disabilities.
+Case et al. (1992) demonstrated improvement on simple WPs involving addition and subtraction among four fifth and sixth graders.
+Cuenca-Carlino et al. (2016) showed a functional relation between SRSD and four middle school students' multistep equation solving within WPs.
 Most pertinently, Losinski et al. (2019) provided evidence of a functional relation between SRSD and fractions calculations skill for 15 of 16 at-risk participants.

-In math, however, we identified no study, except Wang et al. (2019), that isolated SR's effect in the context SRSD or any other approach to math intervention.
+In math, however, we identified no study, except Wang et al. (2019), that isolated SR's effect in the context of SRSD or any other approach to math intervention.
 We did identify relevant studies conducted at the classroom level.
-For example, De Corte et al. (2000) examined whether classroom s might be designed to foster SR to support mathematical problem solving.
+For example, De Corte et al. (2000) examined whether classrooms might be designed to foster SR to support mathematical problem solving.
 Yet, effects cannot be attributed to SR because those design experiments incorporated multiple innovative principles, with varying levels of experimental control.
-In a third-grade classroom study with experimental control, Fuchs et al. (2003) randomly assigned classrooms to word-problem instruction with versus without SR. ESs between the two conditions showed promise, with ESs of 0.24 - 0.58 for at-risk math students.
+In a third-grade classroom study with experimental control, Fuchs, Fuchs, et al. (2003) randomly assigned classrooms to word-problem instruction with versus without SR. ESs between the two conditions showed promise, with ESs of 0.24 to 0.58 for at-risk math students.